Skip navigation

 About the program:

-Applications open Tuesday, 21 October 2025 and close 31 March 2026, or when funding is exhausted (whichever occurs sooner).
+Applications open Tuesday, 21 October 2025 and closed 31 March 2026.

 To be eligible, you must be a South Australian fisheries and/or aquaculture licence holder.
 The full list of eligibility criteria is listed in the grant guidelines.